learn-co-curriculum/baker-london-ds-curricula/mod-1-python/day-1/DayOne.markdown

 * [ ] Familiarize self with Learn.co
 * [ ] Navigate terminal with basic commands
 * [ ] Explain and execute basic git sequence
+	CLONE TOTAL REPO AS A UNIT
+	MAKE SURE THEY KNOW DIFFERNCE BETWEEN CLONE AND PULL

 ## To Make